FlowFuse/flowfuse/docs/user/node-red-tools.md

 ## Install

-This plugin can be installed through the Manage Palette option by searching for `FlowForge nr-tools` in the Node-RED editor, or on the command-line:
+This plugin can be installed through the Manage Palette option by searching for `@flowforge/nr-tools-plugin` in the Node-RED editor, or on the command-line:

 ```bash
 cd ~/.node-red